quasarframework/quasar/docs/src/pages/vue-components/scroll-observer.md

 ---
 title: Scroll Observer
 ---
-QScrollObserveer is a Quasar component that emits a `scroll` event whenever the user scrolls the page or overflowed container with `.scroll` CSS class applied to it.
+QScrollObserver is a Quasar component that emits a `scroll` event whenever the user scrolls the page or overflowed container with `.scroll` CSS class applied to it.

 ## Installation
 <doc-installation components="QScrollObserver" />